Unidata/nexus-IaC/provisioning/README.md

 For the most part, the project follows the alternative directory layout described in [Ansible Best Practices](http://docs.ansible.com/ansible/playbooks_best_practices.html#alternative-directory-layout).

+## Ansible Vault

+Sensitive data such as passwords and keys are stored in encrypted files using [Ansible Vault]( http://docs.ansible.com/ansible/latest/playbooks_vault.html), rather than as plaintext in the playbooks.
+So, in order to run any of the playbooks, you'll need to have the Vault password (ask Christian for it).
+Store the password in a plain-text file at `~/.ansible/vault-password`.

 ## Execute ad-hoc commands on Vagrant VM

 ```